Ready, set, travel: The holiday rush to the airports and highways is underway

 A Pacific storm pounded parts of Southern California on Thursday with heavy rain and street flooding.
 AccuWeather forecasters say rain storms could hit the Pacific Northwest and the southern Plains states including Texas later this week, but things look brighter for population centers — and key airports — in the Northeast.

-AP Business Writer Alexandra Olson in New York and AP Business Writer Kelvin Chan in London contributed to this report.
+AP reporters Alexandra Olson in New York, Kelvin Chan in London and Melissa Perez Winder in Chicago contributed to this report.